sg-crest A Singapore Government Agency Website

 The judge may make an ECPO for the child or young person to be taken care of by a fit person until the child or young person turns 21 years of age, or for a shorter period specified by the court if:

-• The child or young person is either under an existing CPO for a specified period or longer, or under the care of a caregiver other than the parent or guardian under a voluntary care agreement for a specified period or longer.
+• The child or young person is either under an existing CPO, or under the care of a caregiver (other than the parents or guardian) under a voluntary care agreement, for a period of at least 12 months (in case of a child below 3 years of age) or 24 months (in case of a child who is 3 years of age or older, or a young person).

-• The parent or guardian is not fit to care for the child or young person.
+• The parents or guardian are not fit to care for the child or young person.

-• It is not appropriate to return the child or young person to the care of the parent or guardian.
+• It is not appropriate to return the child or young person to the care of the parents or guardian.

 Resources